-It is also known as tinea pedis and occasionally it may spread to the soles and toe nails.
+It is also known as tinea pedis and has been known to spread to the soles of the feet and toe nails.
 Once toe nails have become infected they can be extremely difficult to treat, so prompt treatment is very important.

 Tinea pedis is a fungal infection primarily caused by a group of fungi called dermatophytes.